HAITI: Students access better nutrition thanks to rice-meals

 Food shipment ensures meals for students during country’s political crisis.

-NEW ROCHELLE, NY (March 7, 2023) Students attending the Salesian-run Timkatec schools in Pétion-Ville, Haiti, had access to better nutrition thanks to a partnership between Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, and Rise Against Hunger, an international relief organization that provides food and life-changing aid to the world’s most vulnerable.
+NEW ROCHELLE, NY (March 7, 2023) Students attending the Salesian-run Timkatec schools in Pétion-Ville, Haiti, had access to better nutrition thanks to a partnership between Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, and Rise Against Hunger, an international humanitarian organization growing a global movement to end hunger.
 The shipment provided rice-meals in the second half of 2022.

 The first Timkatec school has existed since 1994 and was founded for former street children.
 Later, it was expanded to include local disadvantaged children who had not had the chance to attend school until ages 8-10.
 The vocational schools were added so youth could learn a trade for employment.

 Additional rice-meals were distributed at the canteens in the three Timkatec schools and provided to students to take home during times of school closure.
 From July to September 2022, children were on school holidays, but the school boarders were there with social workers.
 They were able to access the meals during the school break.

 The school should have reopened in October, but there was a political crisis in the country.
 Due to insecurity caused by gang violence and upheaval, all schools were closed.
 Salesians restarted the school year on Nov.
 28 when it was safer.